The “Campulance”

 What to Look For In A Used Ambulance To Convert Into A Camper Van

 I think the most important thing to consider when choosing a vehicle for your camper conversion is safety.
 You want to make sure you don’t put yourself or others in danger.
-There are plenty of ambulances out there that are still very functional and safe.
-They won’t necessarily look brand new, but they’ll definitely be safer than a normal car.

 If you decide to buy a used ambulance, here are some things to keep in mind: